porscheofficial/terraform-aws-ecr-watch/README.md

 # ecr-watch

-Terraform module to configure an AWS ECR Usage Dashboard based on AWS CloudWatch log insight queries with data fetched from AWS ClouTrail.
+Terraform module to configure an AWS ECR Usage Dashboard based on AWS CloudWatch log insight queries with data fetched from AWS CloudTrail.

 The Cloudwatch Dashboard includes the following widgets:
   * Images per Accounts